 - 2. Select the type(s) of password protection you want to use: - Power On Protect: Prevents unauthorized use of the projector.
 After the projector is plugged in and turned on, you must enter a password to use the projector.
-Select On, press Enter, then press Esc to return to the Password Protect screen. - User's Logo Protect: Prevents your custom screen (see page 54), display, and User's Logo settings in the Extended menu from being changed.
+Select On, press Enter, then press Esc to return to the Password Protect screen. - User's Logo Protect: Prevents your custom screen (see page 75), display, and User's Logo settings in the Extended menu from being changed.
 Select On, press Enter, then press Esc to return to the Password Protect screen. - 3.
 Use the arrow buttons to select Password and press Enter. - 4.
-When you see a message asking if you want to change the password, select Yes and press Enter.
+When you see a message asking if you want to change the password, select Yes and press Enter. - 5.
+Hold down the Num button and use the numeric keypad to enter a four digit password. - 6.
+When you see a confirmation message, reenter the password. - 7.
+Press the Menu button, then press Enter to exit the screen. - 8.
+Turn off and unplug the projector.